V10 - Projector AIPTEK - Free user manual and instructions

 - Playing back still pictures

-- Playing back Powerpoint/PDF files
+- Playing back PowerPoint/PDF files

 When giving a presentation using PowerPoint/PDF documents, please save the PPT/PDF file into .jpeg format.

-- Execute PowerPoint/Acrobat program first.
+- Execute the PowerPoint/Acrobat program first.

 - Open the PPT/PDF file.